 The word “lager” is German by nature, and essentially translates to “to store”.
-Lagers are the second most popular type of beer in the world, topped only by ales.
+Interestingly, lagers are the second most popular type of beer in the entire world, coming second to ales.

 For added context, the origin of “lager” as a word mainly derives from a method many German brewers used in the 1800s, which included lengthy fermentation and extended periods of storage.